 My greatest joy in reading is the opportunity to immerse myself in someone else’s inner life–to appreciate territory I’ve yet to explore as well as the bits that overlap with my own.
 In a very real sense, this is how I best find connection with the rest of the human race.
 What makes Banana Fish compelling for me is the sense that I’m living in Yoshida’s inner world, one that exists very much separately from the “real” places she’s depicting, and which is ultimately driven by the characters she’s so lovingly created in her own mind.

 MICHELLE: Our procedural preferences differ in an interesting way.
 I don’t watch Bones but I do watch Castle, which is structurally pretty similar.
 I primarily watch because I like the characters, but I think I also pay more attention to the actual mystery than you might, and snark a lot about it when it is lame, which it often is.
 Seriously, every spouse in the Castle universe is engaged in adultery.

-MELINDA: Yes, I’m unlikely to snark about the procedural elements, because they matter very, very little to me.
+MJ: Yes, I’m unlikely to snark about the procedural elements, because they matter very, very little to me.
 They aren’t worth my snark. ;)